lucasrafaldini/augusto/README.md

 - 🔄 **Anagram Generation**: Generate all possible letter combinations of a word
 - 🎨 **ASCII Art**: Write one word using another word as filler, creating concrete poetry
+- ⚡ **Performance Benchmarks**: Measure and analyze operation performance with detailed statistics
 - 🚀 **Fast & Efficient**: Built with Rust for optimal performance
 - 📦 **Minimal Dependencies**: Lightweight footprint (only termion for terminal interactions)
 - 🎯 **CLI-First**: Designed for seamless command-line workflows